Referred to: The Ways and Means Committee (Chairwoman Archer and Legislators Gerentine, Maio, James Maloney, Joseph Maloney, Petit, and Rodriguez)

 Section 1.
-The upgrade to the Countywide emergency communications radio system to achieve interoperability for radio coverage for the police, fire and EMS agencies, for the County of Ulster, New York, including incidental expenses in connection therewith, is hereby authorized at a maximum estimated cost of $575,721.00.
+The stream remediation and flood resiliency project of Bushkill Stream along County Road No. 139 (Watson Hollow Road), in and for the County of Ulster, New York, including incidental improvements and expenses in connection therewith, is hereby authorized at a maximum estimated cost to the County of $200,000.00.

 Section 2.
-It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of not exceeding $575,721.00 of serial bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law; provided, however, that to the extent that any State grants-in-aid are received for such class of objects or purposes, the ultimate amount of bonds to be issued pursuant to this resolution shall be reduced dollar for dollar.
+It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $200,000.00 of serial bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law.

 Section 3.
-It is hereby determined that the period of probable usefulness of the aforesaid class of objects or purposes is ten years, pursuant to subdivision 90, based upon subdivisions 25 and 98 of paragraph a of Section 11.00 of the Local Finance Law.
+It is hereby determined that the period of probable usefulness of the aforesaid specific object or purpose is five years, pursuant to subdivision 89, based upon subdivisions 10, 20, 21(a) and 22 of paragraph a of Section 11.00 of the Local Finance Law.

 Section 4.
 The faith and credit of said County of Ulster, New York, are hereby irrevocable pledged for the payment of the principal of and interest on such bonds as the same respectively become due and payable.
 An annual appropriation shall be made in each year sufficient to pay the principal of and interest on such bonds becoming due and payable in such year.
 There shall annually be levied on all the taxable real property of said County, a tax sufficient to pay the principal of and interest on such bonds as the same become due and payable.